Low-energy threshold demonstration for dark matter searches in TREX-DM with an $^{37}$Ar source produced at CNA HiSPANoS: Production Method and Irradiation at CNA HiSPANoS

 \subsection{Production Method and Setup}

-Several production routes have been investigated for $^{37}$Ar generation:
+Several production routes have been investigated for the generation of $^{37}$Ar:

-\begin{itemize} \item Proton bombardment through the reaction $^{37}$Cl(p,n)$^{37}$Ar, as explored in~\cite{Kishore_1975,Weber_1985}. \item Activation of $^{36}$Ar with thermal neutrons via the reaction $^{36}$Ar(n,$\gamma$)$^{37}$Ar.
+\begin{itemize} \item Proton bombardment through the reaction $^{37}$Cl(p,n)$^{37}$Ar, as explored in~\cite{Kishore_1975}.
+The cross section of this reaction was studied in~\cite{Weber_1985}. \item Activation of $^{36}$Ar with thermal neutrons via the reaction $^{36}$Ar(n,$\gamma$)$^{37}$Ar.
 This can be achieved using atmospheric argon~\cite{Sangiorgio_2013} or, as implemented by the XENON collaboration, using argon enriched in $^{36}$Ar~\cite{XENON1T_Ar37_2022}.
-The enrichment minimizes the production of unwanted isotopes such as $^{39}$Ar ($t_{1/2}=269$~years) and $^{41}$Ar ($t_{1/2}=110$~minutes), while maximizing $^{37}$Ar yield. \item Neutron activation of calcium oxide (CaO) via $^{40}$Ca(n,$\alpha$)$^{37}$Ar.
-In this case, the use of thermal neutrons is possible, but the cross section for fast neutrons dominates the reaction~\cite{Kelly_2018}.
-This represents the most common method for $^{37}$Ar production, and it has demonstrated success across multiple experimental contexts, including dual-phase xenon TPCs~\cite{Boulton_2017} and gas-based TPCs such as the one used by NEWS-G~\cite{NEWS_Ar37_2014}. \end{itemize}
+The enrichment minimizes the production of unwanted isotopes such as $^{39}$Ar ($t_{1/2}=269$~years) and $^{41}$Ar ($t_{1/2}=110$~minutes), while maximizing the yield of $^{37}$Ar.
+The cross section of the reaction for thermal neutrons is in the range $1-10$~b~\cite{nndc_ENDF_2011}. \item Neutron activation of calcium oxide (CaO) via $^{40}$Ca(n,$\alpha$)$^{37}$Ar.
+In this case, the use of thermal neutrons is possible (cross section in the range $0.1-10$~mb~\cite{nndc_ENDF_2011}), but the cross section for fast neutrons (peaking at approximately $200$~mb for 5-7~MeV neutrons~\cite{nndc_ENDF_2011}) dominates the reaction~\cite{Kelly_2018}.
+This represents the most common method for the production of $^{37}$Ar and it has demonstrated success across multiple experimental contexts, including dual-phase xenon TPCs~\cite{Boulton_2017} and gas-based TPCs such as the one used by NEWS-G~\cite{NEWS_Ar37_2014}. \end{itemize}

 For implementation in TREX-DM, the CaO irradiation method was selected based on the ready availability of CaO powder and the possibility to access a suitable fast neutron facility, thanks to our collaboration with CNA.